 To create a family-friendly exhibition that examines the role Cornwall and its people played in the production and trade of porcelain and the part it played in ceramics internationally.

-To develop, create and install an exhibition which will run from September 2016 to June 2017.
-The Passion for Porcelain exhibition will focus on the use of china clay in porcelain manufacture and the important role that Cornwall played in the development of British porcelain and its global trade.
-It will celebrate the beauty of, and fascination for, porcelain, emphasising the significance of Cornish china clay to the local area and beyond.
-Drawing on British and internationally-made items the displays will explore themes of experimentation, technique, material, purpose and style.
-There will be opportunities for research in, and shared knowledge of, the production of British porcelain, together with its global impact, as well as opportunities for artists’ responses.
-The vital role played by William Cookworthy in the manufacture of true hard-paste porcelain for the first time in England, and his pioneering experimentation, will be emphasised and explored.
+The aim was to develop, create and install an exhibition, running from September 2016 to June 2017.
+The Passion for Porcelain exhibition focused on the use of china clay in porcelain manufacture and the important role that Cornwall played in the development of British porcelain and its global trade.
+It celebrated the beauty of, and fascination for, porcelain, emphasising the significance of Cornish china clay to the local area and beyond.
+Drawing on British and internationally-made items, the displays explored themes of experimentation, technique, material, purpose and style.
+There were opportunities for research in, and shared knowledge of, the production of British porcelain, together with its global impact, as well as opportunities for artists’ responses.
+The vital role played by William Cookworthy in the manufacture of true hard-paste porcelain for the first time in England, and his pioneering experimentation, was emphasised and explored.

-The majority of items to be displayed will be on loan from Plymouth City Museum and Art Gallery’s (PCMAG’s) extensive decorative arts collection, whilst it is closed for a large heritage building project.
-It also offers a rare opportunity for items from Wheal Martyn’s reserve collection to be shown.
+The majority of items on display were on loan from Plymouth City Museum and Art Gallery’s (PCMAG’s) extensive decorative arts collection.
+The exhibition also offered a rare opportunity for items from Wheal Martyn’s reserve collection to be shown.

-The displays within the exhibition will have a high visual impact, with each of the cabinets having a strong colour theme and key items being used to tell a series of inter-linked stories and themes.
-The exhibition will be shown in the museum’s entrance atrium which precedes the pay barrier, allowing for free access to all our visitors.
-The exhibition will inspire a related programme of community engagement and activities such as talks and artist workshops.
+The displays within the exhibition produced a high visual impact, with each of the cabinets having a strong colour theme and key items being used to tell a series of inter-linked stories and themes.

-The design and display of this exhibition will appeal to a wider audience; people beyond our traditional visitors, particularly young people and families, with family-led learning opportunities being integral to the exhibition, through light-touch interactives and related activities.
-Hard-to-reach groups, such as participants at the museums regular Memory Café, will also benefit through activities inspired by the exhibition.
-Existing volunteers at the museum will have the chance to extend their skills and it is hoped that new volunteers will be attracted by this broader subject matter to get involved with Wheal Martyn.
+The design and display of this exhibition appealed to a wide audience; people beyond our traditional visitors, particularly young people and families, with family-led learning opportunities being integral to the exhibition, through light-touch interactives and related activities.
+Hard-to-reach groups, such as participants at the museums regular Memory Café, also benefitted through activities inspired by the exhibition.
+Existing volunteers at the museum had the chance to extend their skills and new volunteers were attracted by this broader subject matter to get involved with Wheal Martyn.

-Studying students will also benefit and leading up to the exhibition we will be hosting a Heritage Management MA student from Bath Spa University for a placement, focused on working on the exhibition development.
-She will have a unique opportunity to work with a range of museum professionals and have real impact on an important project, by helping to research, develop and promote the exhibition.
-The student will also access valuable learning through our collaborative work with PCMAG and Cornwall Museums Partnership.
+Studying students also benefitted; leading up to the exhibition, Wheal Martyn hosted a Heritage Management MA student from Bath Spa University for a placement, focused on working on the exhibition development.
+She had the unique opportunity to work with a range of museum professionals and have real impact on an important project, by helping to research, develop and promote the exhibition.
+The student also accessed valuable learning through our collaborative work with PCMAG and Cornwall Museums Partnership.

-The exhibition will be a catalyst for further projects around ceramics helping to extend the future benefits of this work both at the museum but also in partnership with St. Austell town, which has ambitions in the coming years to become a centre for ceramics.
-Wheal Martyn and Kernow Education Arts Partnership (KEAP) are planning a literacy programme, “From Pit to Porcelain and Paper”, exploring the local clay industry’s heritage.
-In addition work is starting with the local college on the development of a degree course in ceramics, planned to begin in 2018.
-The exhibition will strengthen this partnership and develop the potential to create a ceramics evening course or series of workshops with the college, to accommodate the growing interest in ceramics and pottery making.
+The exhibition was a catalyst for further projects around ceramics, helping to extend the future benefits of this work both at the museum but also in partnership with St. Austell town, which has ambitions in the coming years to become a centre for ceramics.
+Wheal Martyn and Kernow Education Arts Partnership (KEAP) have a literacy programme, “From Pit to Porcelain and Paper”, exploring the local clay industry’s heritage.